 This single GIF asset accounts for 2.8MB

 We’ve seen instances where just using two or three GIFs has accounted for 10MB+ of a single page.
 These files significantly add to page weight so we recommend trying to replace them with static images where possible.
+This can result in significant resource savings and improved Shopify speed optimization.

 5. Lazy Load Images